Profiling presence patterns and segmenting user locations from cell phone data: Conclusions

 \section{Conclusions}

-The wide-penetrated mobile phone data provides longitudinal records for tracking human mobility and urban dynamics.
-The low spatial resolution and sparse sampling characteristics make this promising dataset challenging to apply in transportation and urban planning fields.
-Home and workplace, origins and destinations of commuting and other trips, are the most crucial user locations and are the foundations of many transportation research.
-However, the existing literature, making simple, intuitive but biased assumptions, are problematic in inferring home and workplace due to the considerable discrepancy between observed presence patterns from mobile phone data and actual presence patterns at user locations.
+The widely-penetrated mobile phone data provides longitudinal records for tracking human mobility.
+The low spatial resolution and sparse sampling characteristics make it challenging to utilize this promising data set in electronic commerce and urban planning.
+Home and workplace---origins and destinations of commuting and other trips--- are the most crucial user locations and are the building blocks of location-based services and transportation research.
+However, the existing method relies on strong assumptions, making it inaccurate in inferring home and workplace.